 LC: I am working on a new collection of rings – something chunky and very linear.
 A good flash of colour though of course.

-CL: If so how? it was difficult to get into the workshops for some time and production was slower but we got there in the end.
+CL: It was difficult to get into the workshops for some time and production was slower but we got there in the end.

 CT: What has been the biggest change to your daily routine?